 4 - a.
-Should sustainable farmers and ranchers be compensated for their efforts to build healthy soil, protect clean water, and to mitigate the economic effects of more unpredictable and erratic weather events?
-YES 4 - b.
+Should sustainable farmers and ranchers be compensated for their efforts to build healthy soil, protect clean water, and to mitigate the economic effects of more unpredictable and erratic weather events? yes 4 - b.
 Do you foresee opportunities for Montana's farmers and ranchers participating in carbon markets?
-YES, we all need to do our part 4 - c.
-Should state legislation be enacted that would research and promote healthy soil and provide cost-share for land-stewards who use soil health practices?
-YES 4 - d.
-Do you support state funds to establish a state-based soils task force to promote healthy soils?
-YES Question 5: Aging Farmers - Beginning Farmers According to the 2017 Census of Agriculture, the average age of farmers in Montana is 58.2, an increase from 57.0 in 2012.
+This depends on the make up of the legislature and how forward thinking or conservative the body as a whole is.
+4 - c.
+Should state legislation be enacted that would research and promote healthy soil and provide cost-share for land-stewards who use soil health practices? yes 4 - d.
+Do you support state funds to establish a state-based soils task force to promote healthy soils? yes Question 5: Aging Farmers - Beginning Farmers According to the 2017 Census of Agriculture, the average age of farmers in Montana is 58.2, an increase from 57.0 in 2012.
 In Montana, the average age of a farmer or rancher in organic agriculture is 51.6.
 Nationally, 27% of farmers were categorized as new and beginning producers, with ten years or less of experience in agriculture.
 5 - a.
 What measures should be taken to support beginning farmers and ranchers?
+Tax credits and a state reserve pool might help trading partners have banned the use of Round-Up for most applications.
+Non-organic farmers are encountering herbicide-resistant weeds and acid spots in their fields due to the continued use of Round-Up.